contribsys/einhorn/README.md

 to the UNIX socket pointed to by the environment variable `EINHORN_SOCK_PATH`.
 (Be sure to include a trailing newline.)

-To make things even easier, you can pass a `-b` to Einhorn, in which case you just need to `write()` the above message to the open file descriptor pointed to by `EINHORN_FD`.
+To make things even easier, you can pass a `-g` to Einhorn, in which case you just need to `write()` the above message to the open file descriptor pointed to by `EINHORN_SOCK_FD`.

 (See `lib/einhorn/worker.rb` for details of these and other socket discovery mechanisms.)